nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:wave2.avif,skate.avif(A resident waves at a familiar face.
 In a town of five thousand people, you cannot walk to the shop without seeing someone you know.|As any urban teenager will tell you, it's just rad having a skatepark below your flat.)

+::image:blocks.avif(These apartment blocks in Sisimiut add some much needed colour against the barren hills behind.)

+::image:airport.avif(A domestic airport's waiting area.)
+Domestic air travel in Greenland feels closer to ferry travel than flying.
+Airports are tiny buildings that serve as check-in desk, waiting room, departures and arrivals all at the same time.

+Working on a strong honour system and a big everyone-knows-everyone energy, they have opted to skip most of the security theater.
+There are no baggage screens or pat downs, you just present your boarding pass and you're off.

+Warm smiles, hugs and kisses between passengers and airport staff are all too common.

+Greenland sits outside the EU aviation security jurisdiction, which explains some of the informality of it all.

+::image:dash8.avif(Meet the DASH-8.)